oracle/terraform-provider-oci/website/docs/r/redis_redis_cluster.html.markdown

 The following attributes are exported:

+* `backup_id` - The ID of the Oracle Cloud Infrastructure Cache Backup from which this cluster was created.
 * `cluster_mode` - Specifies whether the cluster is sharded or non-sharded.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm#Oracle) of the compartment that contains the cluster.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`